VgH-cmd/MyPythonProject/README.md

         The third program uses A.I. for decision-making on customer credit scores, where no program trains artificial intelligence to make correct decisions on various customer data;

         The fourth program works like a chat in a browser, through it you can enter a chat and talk to another user who is also present in the chat (this is only possible locally)

+        The Fifth project is basically my first game, in which I recreated the famous snake game, obviously of an educational nature for my professional development in the technology area.
+In this game, I created a menu, customization and the main game in which you can set the color of the snake or food based on the color written by the user (After clicking on the color of the snake or food, just write the color you want and press enter , preferably colors in English, also, if you enter an invalid color, by default the colors green will be defined for the snake and red for the food).

+        Obs: On projects 1, 4 and 5, there's a video showing how it should works.

     **I hope these projects have helped and please, any errors present in the code create a issue for me, I appreciate it.
 Thank you very much in advance for your attention.**